ramtinazimi/optimize-mst/README.md

 # optimize-mst
 Optimizing algorithms for computing the minimal spanning tree

-University of Bonn, Summer 2015
+University of Bonn, summer term 2015.
-Supervisor: Heiko Röglin (www.roeglin.org)
+Supervisor: Professor Dr. Heiko Röglin (www.roeglin.org)

 This project was done at the University Bonn within a group of three students.
 The aim was to optimize the two well-known algorithms for computing a minimal spanning tree based on given papers.